21msb/Usecase-8-Project-5/README.md

 - **Initialize the LabelEncoder**: A LabelEncoder object was created to convert categorical text data into a model-understandable numerical format.

 ## Hyperparameter Optimization:
+To fine-tune the hyperparameters of our K-means model, we utilized the elbow method, a popular technique to determine the optimal number of clusters.
+Here’s the process we followed:

+- **Elbow Method**: We plotted the sum of squared distances of samples to their closest cluster center for different numbers of clusters (k).
+As k increases, the sum of squared distances decreases.
+We looked for the "elbow point" where the rate of decrease sharply shifts, indicating that adding more clusters does not significantly improve the fit.

+  This method helped us choose the most appropriate value for k, balancing between model complexity and clustering effectiveness.

+By applying the elbow method, we were able to identify the optimal number of clusters that minimized within-cluster variance while maximizing separation between different clusters, ensuring our model was both effective and efficient.

 ## Performance Metric Visuals: